bitsoflove/grunt-remotehosting/README.md

 - the local files are located in `project` directory
 - the remote script is located in `deploy/prepare_remotehosting.sh`
 - it can ssh & sftp using the same credentials
-- the remote hosting directory is in `www`
+- the remote hosting directory is defined through remotePath + deployFolder